-3.2.2.1 Ink supply and ink jet mechanism
+3.2.2.
+Ink supply and ink at mechanism

-[1] Overview
+[1 Overview

-The ink supply and ink-jet mechanism consists of the head/carriage unit, four ink cartridges, ink refill assembly, and four ink supply tubes.
+The ink supply and ink-jet mechanism consists of the head/carriage unit, four ick cartriages, ink refill assembly, and four new supply tubes

-The head/carriage unit scans the surface of the recording paper, jetting out ink supplied through the ink supply tubes onto the paper to produce images.
-For further details, see "[3] Head/ carriage unit" below.
+The head/carriage up to some the surface of the recording paper, jetting out ink pupiled through the ink supply tubes on the paper to produce images.
+For further details, see "[3] Head/carriage unit" below.

-The four ink cartridges (black, yellow, cyan, and magenta) are mounted on the ink refill assembly.
-For further details, see "[4] Ink cartridges" below.
+The four ink cartric test (black, yellow, cyan, and magenta) are mounted in the ink refill assembly.
+For further deals see "[4] Ink cartridges" below.

-The ink refill assembly secures the ink cartridges and connects them to the corresponding ink supply tubes.
-For further details, see "[5] Ink refill assembly" below.
+The ink refill assert by foures the ink cartridges and connects there to the corresponding ink supply tubes.
+For further tetails, see "[5] Ink refill assembly" below.

-The ink supply tubes supply the head/carriage unit with ink fed from the ink cartridges via the ink refill assembly.
-For further details, see "[6] Ink supply tubes" below.
+The ink supply tube supply the head/carriage unit with ink fed from the ink artridges via the ink refill assembly for the details, see "[6] Ink supply tubes" below.